maitrix-org/llm-reasoners/README.md

 LLM Reasoners formulates the reasoning as planning.
 Different from Chain-of-thoughts reasoning which autoregressively samples the next action, our goal is to **efficiently search in the reasoning space for the optimal reasoning chain**.
 To achieve this, two components need to be defined: a world model and a reward function.

-- World model defines the state transition, formally $P(s_{i+1} | s_i, a_i)$.
-A default world model regards the partial solution as the state and simply appends a new action/thought to the state as the transition (as the formulation of [Tree-of-Thoughts](https://arxiv.org/abs/2305.10601)).
+- **World model** defines the state transition, formally $P(s_{i+1} | s_i, a_i)$.
+A default world model regards the partial solution as the state and simply appends a new action/thought to the state as the state transition (the same formulation of [Tree-of-Thoughts](https://arxiv.org/abs/2305.10601)).
 However, you’ll have the option to design a better world model which predicts and keeps track of a more meaningful state (e.g., environment status, intermediate variable values, etc. Check [RAP](https://arxiv.org/abs/2305.14992) for more examples), thus enhancing the reasoning.
 For the example shown above, we can naturally define the state as the condition of blocks (e.g., the red block is on the yellow block...), and a world model is to predict the condition of blocks after every potential action.

-- Reward function provides a criterion to evaluate a reasoning step.
+- **Reward function** provides a criterion to evaluate a reasoning step.
 Ideally, a reasoning chain with a higher accumulated reward should be more likely to be correct.
 For the example shown above, we can reward actions based on the increased number of accomplished subgoals they lead to.
 Besides, the likelihood of LLMs generating the action can also be used as a reward, to give the search a good prior.

 After we have the world model and reward function, it's time to apply an algorithm to search for the optimal reasoning trace.
 Here, we show the process of Monte-Carlo Tree Search: